rcmedeiros/prototypes/mkdocs/index.md

 `npm install --save @rcmedeiros/prototypes`

-Thi package comes with no dependencies whatsoever.
+This package comes with no dependencies whatsoever.
 You'll only get the kb from the source code.

 ## Usage